mrphrazer/obfuscation_detection/README.md

 * cryptographic implementations

+### Duplicated Basic Blocks

+This feature scans the basic blocks of each function and generates a fuzzy hash from their instruction sequences.
+By comparing these hashes, it identifies functions that contain duplicate or near-duplicate blocks.
+This helps pinpoint:

+* repeated code snippets within or across functions
+* compiler-generated duplicates (e.g., inlined code, loop unrolling)
+* potential obfuscation patterns involving replicated blocks

 ## Utils

 Contrary to the detection heuristics which target a wider scope of code, the plugin also implements various helpers which aim to identify functions with a narrower scope.
 In the following, we describe these helpers and explain their characteristics.